abarberia/GateDetector/README.md

     If you want to perform data analysis on your own custom size, you first need to run the command from section 3.1 ("sh test.sh")

-If you have further questions about the usage of the bash files, you can use the help documentation running for example:
+If you have further questions about the usage of any of the bash files, you can use the help documentation running for example:
 >sh train.sh -h